RedPandaProjects/STALKERonUE/Content/UltraDynamicSky/Blueprints/README.txt

        The global weather state is the state determined by the weather settings on UDW itself.
 This would be the weather settings preset, the Change Weather function, and the random weather variation.

-      The Change Weather transitions are handled from the Event Tick graph.
-It controls the Lerp to Static Settings, which represents if the system is using the random weather variation or the static weather objects.
-It also controls Lerp to New Settings, which is the alpha for lerping from the state when Change Weather was called over to the new state.

-      Update Current Global and Local Weather State starts by creating a manual weather state object if one is needed (if the Weather object is invalid), then the Global Weather State is written to using two Lerp Between Weather State nodes.
+      Set Current Global Weather State starts finding what state object is the current source.
+It checks to see if an update is needed, and if it is, it either copies the state object into the global state, or lerps from the old state to the current state if the transition system is active.

       Lerp Between Weather State takes in an A and a B state and interpolates between them with an alpha.
 It also takes into account differences in cloud coverage and weather, so for example if lerping from Clear Skies to Thunderstorm, it will make sure not to start increasing the Rain value until there's enough cloud coverage present first.

-      Then the material effects are updated, using change rates for material snow coverage, wetness, and dust coverage which are cached by the cache system.

       At that point, the Global Weather State is fully updated for this frame.

       Local Weather State

-      The Local Weather State is then generated in the Apply Current/Local Weather function.
+      The Local Weather State is then generated in the Create Current Local Weather State function.

-      The Local Weather State is the state as affected by Weather Override Volumes, so it is the final state used by the actual weather particle effects and sounds, and used to set cloud coverage, fog, etc on UDS.
+      The Local Weather State is the state as affected by Weather Override Volumes or Radial Storms, so it is the final state used by the actual weather particle effects and sounds, and used to set cloud coverage, fog, etc on UDS.

-      Local Weather State is also what factors in the settings which change the weather above the volumetric cloud layer.
+      Local Weather State is also what factors in the settings which change the weather above the volumetric cloud layer, and manual state overrides.

-      The Apply Current/Local Weather function first copies the Global Weather State over to the Local Weather State.
+      The Create Current Local Weather State function first copies the Global Weather State over to the Local Weather State.
 It then loops through the nearby Weather Override Volumes if any exist, and samples their spline with the control point location, to find the Current Volume Alpha.
 The Current Volume Alpha is used to lerp the Local Weather State over to the WOV's weather state.
 This is also where the WOV's effect on wind direction and temperature is applied, if enabled.

       Next, the weather state changes above the volumetric cloud layer are applied to the local state.

-      At that point, the Local Weather State is finished for this frame, so the new local state is compared to what it was before to get the speed that local weather is changing.
+      At that point, the Local Weather State is finished for this update.

-      In the Update Active Variables and Cache Properties functions, almost all of the properties set there will be sampling the values on the Local Weather State object.
+      In the Update Active Variables function, almost all of the properties set there will be sampling the values on the Local Weather State object.

 -----
 NIAGARA SYSTEMS